ProjectPythia/Stage-IV-Cookbook/README.md

 This Project Pythia Cookbook covers Stage IV Precipitation data analysis that can be employed in a variety of applications.

 ## Motivation
+The 13 National Weather Service River Forecast Centers (RFCs) analyze multi-sensor precipitation observations from rain gauges, mesonet observations, and radar estimates to create stage IV precipitation analysis data.

+Due to its high-resolution grid spacing, Hourly Stage IV Precipitation is a highly beneficial tool for analyzing precipitation observations throughout the contiguous United States.
+Stage IV data is plotted on a 4 km by 4 km polar-stereographic grid, allowing for identification of discontinuities as a result of the operational process.
+Through the creation of several plots, including rainfall distribution maps and time series, those who follow this cookbook will develope a deeper understanding of trends, patterns, and outliers in Stage IV Precipitation data.

+Through the creation of several plots, including rainfall distribution maps and time series, those who follow this cookbook will develope a deeper understanding of trends, patterns, and outliers in Stage IV Precipitation data.
+The chef can expect to gain experience with packages such as cartopy, metpy, and numpy as well as the pandas dataframe.

 Due to its high-resolution grid spacing, Hourly Stage IV Precipitation is a highly beneficial tool for analyzing precipitation observations throughout the contiguous United States.
 Stage IV data is plotted on a 4 km by 4 km polar-stereographic grid, allowing for identification of discontinuities as a result of the operational process.
 Upon completion of the cookbook, one will gain experience with packages such as cartopy, metpy, and numpy as well as the pandas dataframe.